 - contact with a child,

-you may have to complete a parenting education course before you can get a court date for your family management conference.
+If you have to take the course, you have to show the registry that you’ve completed it before you can get a court date for your family management conference.

 - you don't have access to the Internet to take the online course,